 - Planning ahead.
-Many students claim they are procrastinators, but this should not be used as an excuse.
+Many students claim they are procrastinators, but this shouldn't be used as an excuse.
 Instructors expect you to complete your work correctly and on time.
 Planning ahead also allows you to make time for technical problems or unexpected changes in your schedule.

 - Knowing which department to contact if you’re having technical difficulties.
-Bookmark our Technical Support page for any issues you may experience.
+Bookmark our tech support page for any issues you may experience.

 - Remembering that online classes does not translate to easier classes.
 As an online student you are expected to complete the same amount of work as you would in a face-to-face course.

 - Having multiple Internet browsers available to you.
-Mozilla FireFox and Google Chrome work best with BlackBoard.
+Mozilla FireFox and Google Chrome work best with Canvas.

 - Using a desktop or laptop computer when completing online activities and assignments.
-While mobile electronic devices –like your cellphone or tablet– are great, they are not conducive to the online learning environment.
+While mobile electronic devices –such as your cellphone or tablet– are great, they're not conducive to the online learning environment.

 - Asking for help.
-Your instructors may not know you are struggling, so help your instructors help you.
+Your instructors may not know you're struggling, so help your instructors help you.
 Also consider utilizing tutors.
 Asking for help and getting the help you need can only make you a better student.

 - Checking your grades and reading your instructor’s feedback.
-Instructors may leave both positive and negative feedback on assignments but their notes are meant to guide you into improving your work.
+Instructors may leave feedback on assignments.
+Their notes are meant to guide you into improving your work.
 Make sure you read your instructor’s feedback and apply the changes to future assignments.

-- Log into BlackBoard daily and check BlackBoard announcements.
+- Log into Canvas daily and check Canvas announcements.
 Even if you’re not planning on completing any work, it’s a good idea to see if there’s anything new you need to know.

-- Check your BlackBoard email and your student email.
-Even if you have emails set up to forward to your personal email address, it is still important to check your student email in case a message was not forwarded properly.
+- Check your Canvas email and your student email.
+Even if you have emails set up to forward to your personal email address, it's still important to check your student email in case a message was not forwarded properly.